Large Dogs are Part of Everyday Life

+Dogs are the most popular pet on the planet and more and more people are owning dogs these days.
 For those with a fear of dogs (cynophobia), large breeds like XL Bullies, Rottweilers, and German Shepherds can seem particularly intimidating.
 Sensationalised media stories and misunderstandings about these dogs often heighten fear and anxiety.
 Of course, as of December 1st 2024, XL Bullies are banned from ownership, unless the owner has a certificate of exemption.
-However, overcoming this fear of large dogs is not only possible but also highly beneficial.

 Understanding XL Bullies and Large Dogs